iwasnothing/toxic-combination/README.md

 Example Case:

-Customer 1 has account balance 500k, and live in Wan Chai.
+<br/>Customer 1 has account balance 500k, and live in Wan Chai.
 The Search filter combination is: low income and living district.

-Filter 1 of low income K1 is defined as account balance < 100, and balance >=100, so in case of customer 1, filter function K1(500k) = ">= 100".
+<br/>Filter 1 of low income K1 is defined as account balance < 100, and balance >=100, so in case of customer 1, filter function K1(500k) = ">= 100".

-Filter 2 of living district is defined as (Island,Kowloon, NT), so in case of customer 1, filter function K2("Wan Chai") = "Island".
+<br/>Filter 2 of living district is defined as (Island,Kowloon, NT), so in case of customer 1, filter function K2("Wan Chai") = "Island".

-If we have ~1 million customer data, and count them based on the 2 attribute filters, we will get the search count matrix, e.g.
+<br/>If we have ~1 million customer data, and count them based on the 2 attribute filters, we will get the search count matrix, e.g.

 | District | balance < 100 | balance >= 100 |
 | --- | --- | --- |